engrjavediqbal/MLSL/README.md

 ### Results
 A leaderboard for state-of-the-art methods is available [here](https://github.com/engrjavediqbal/udass-leaderboard).
-Feel free to contact  for adding your published results.
+Feel free to contact us for adding your published results.

 ### Citation:
 If you found this useful, please cite our [paper](https://openaccess.thecvf.com/content_WACV_2020/papers/Iqbal_MLSL_Multi-Level_Self-Supervised_Learning_for_Domain_Adaptation_with_Spatially_Independent_WACV_2020_paper.pdf).